Some Pakistan militants denounce school attack, amid national outrage

 Whether Islamabad moves against all of them equally will show whether the school massacre has finally spurred authorities to tackle militancy seriously, said Senator Afrasiab Khattak.

-"They are all terrorists and the state has to clearly oppose them in all shapes and colours," he said.
+"They are all terrorists and the state has to clearly oppose them in all shapes and colors," he said.

 "So far they have not done so."